-Land is always at the top of investments by real estate professionals.
+Land is one of the top investments by real estate professionals.
 Before any building project can be planned, the land must be available.
-At all times, real estate assemblers are looking at and acquiring underutilized sites within cities or in suburbs.
+At all times, real estate assemblers are looking at and acquiring under-utilized sites within cities or in suburbs.
 Here are some ideas on how those professionals do it.